xaviachristi/earthquake-monitor/pipeline/README.md

 - The pipeline can be run in AWS cloud as well as locally.
 - To do this it is built as a lambda image and uploaded to an elastic container registry in AWS.
 - Run the `docker_build` script detailed below with your details to upload the pipeline.
-- After ECR deployment you will need to create a lambda function that uses your image
+- After ECR deployment you will need to create a lambda function that uses your image.
 - That lambda function can now be triggered and targeted by other AWS services.
 - Services will need to provide the lambda with a payload to define the time window, that payload has to contain a start parameter and can optionally be given an end parameter.
 - The payload should take this form: